erdnaxe/kraby/docs/training_one_leg.md

 | 10  | the y-axis component of the endcap position |
 | 11  | the z-axis component of the endcap position |

+The reward is `-target_distance`,
+`target_distance` being the distance between the endcap and the target.

 ![Training results](img/training_one_leg_pytorch-a2c-ppo-acktr-gail.png)

 **The training is successful and converges after 300k steps.**